Design, waterproofing, and mass production of the 3-inch PMT frontend system of JUNO: Introduction

 \section{Introduction}

-The Jiangmen Underground Neutrino Observatory (JUNO) is a particle physics experiment currently under construction, aiming for neutrino studies and exotic searches~\cite{An:2015jdp, Djurcic:2015vqa, JUNO:2022hxd}.
+The Jiangmen Underground Neutrino Observatory (JUNO) is a particle physics experiment aiming for neutrino studies and exotic searches~\cite{An:2015jdp, Djurcic:2015vqa, JUNO:2022hxd}.
+The experiment started collecting physics data on August~26, 2025, and the initial detector performance results were documented in Ref.~\cite{JUNO:2025fpc}, with the first report on reactor neutrino oscillations measurement published in Ref.~\cite{JUNO:2025gmd}.
 The central detector~\cite{JUNO:2023ete} is made of a 20 kiloton liquid scintillator target surrounded by 17,612 20-inch~\cite{2022LPMTMass} and 25,600 3-inch photomultiplier tubes (PMTs)~\cite{Cao:2021wrq}, all of which are submerged in water at a depth of up to 43.5~m along with their frontend electronics.

 By virtue of their operation in single photon-counting mode at reactor antineutrino energies, the 3-inch PMT system provides a linear reference for calibrating any instrumental non-linearities in the charge response of the 20-inch PMTs~\cite{JUNO:2020xtj, Cabrera:2023dek}.
 The 3-inch PMTs also improve the energy resolution~\cite{JUNO:2024fdc}, enhance event reconstruction~\cite{Zhang:2024okq}, aid cosmic muon tracking~\cite{Yang:2022din}, and support several physics measurements, including proton decay searches~\cite{JUNO:2022qgr}, and the measurement of the solar oscillation parameters $\theta_{12}$ and $\Delta m^2_{21}$, for which they provide a semi-independent determination~\cite{JUNO:2022mxj}.